 Violation of the Code of Academic Integrity must be reported to the principal who will record this information in the student's discipline record.
 The teacher is expected to notify the student's parents of the violation and academic consequences.
 In cases where a suspected violation of the Code of Academic Integrity occurs, a consultation meeting with the faculty member and the principal will take place.
 Decisions regarding disciplinary measures will be made after the meeting with the principal and the student.
 Possible discipline consequences for Code of Academic Integrity violations may include Thursday school, in-school detention, or suspension.
 In addition, there may be academic consequences that the student receives.
-The student may receive a zero for the assignment, test, quiz, or project if found in violation of the Code of Academic Integrity.
 The student may receive a zero on anyl formative assignments.
 The student may receive an alternative summative assessment and a 10% grade reduction.